Most Christians know that temptation is what can lead us into sin. However, when we experience temptation, is that experience, in and of itself, sin?

-While this is an interesting hypothesis, worthy of consideration, there is no specific text in Scripture that I can find to support it.
+There is much to be commended by this objection.
+It seeks to preserve the sinlessness of Jesus, and reinforces the absolute sinfulness of fallen humanity.
+However, there is no specific text that I can find in Scripture to support it.
 Furthermore, it would serve to undermine the insistence of Hebrews 4:15 that Jesus was tempted in every way (see the NIV, on Hebrews 4:15) in which we are tempted.
 We have no evidence of an internal versus external classification of temptation at work here.

 Hebrews 4:15 does not mean that Jesus experienced every possible kind of temptation for every conceivable sin.
 It is more general than that.
 It means that Jesus understands the way in which temptation works for every person.
 Therefore, it does mean that no matter what the struggle we face, Jesus has, in a sense, been there, and He can sympathize with our weakness…. including in the area of human sexuality.